 As in previous years, the steering committee is encouraging communities to find opportunities to move forward on any of the initiatives that the pan-Canadian strategy comprises.

-I am pleased to see the breadth and diversity of initiatives that have taken place during this difficult year, and to continue the conversation about the importance of participation in paid employment for persons with disabilities, says Tompa, IWH senior scientist.
+I am pleased to see the breadth and diversity of initiatives that have taken place during this difficult year, and to continue the conversation about the importance of participation in paid employment for persons with disabilities, said Tompa, IWH senior scientist and director of CRWDP.

 The strategy is owned by civil society, so it’s up to everyone to engage with their communities and workplaces across the country to make progress on the many issues outlined in it.